Arwamena1/US-Superstore-SQL-Tableau/README.md

 5. Which shipping modes are fastest and most profitable?

 ## Files
-- `queries.sql`: SQL code for analysis
+-  'Raw data'
-- `results_table.xlsx`: Contains outputs from SQL queries
+- `results_table.xlsx`: Contains outputs from SQL queries and  SQL code for analysis
 - `dashboard_screenshot.png`: Tableau dashboard preview